jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 ### 87F Consideration of application for scheduled international air service licence by New Zealand international airline
 (1) In considering any application for a scheduled international air service licence made by a New Zealand international airline the Minister shall take into account the following matters:
-  (a) Any relevant international agreement, convention, or arrangement to which New Zealand is a party:
+  (a) any relevant international agreement, convention, or arrangement to which New Zealand is a party:
-  (b) The safety and security requirements of the Director:
+  (b) the safety and security requirements of the Director:
-  (c) The financial ability of the applicant to carry on the proposed service:
+  (c) the financial ability of the applicant to carry on the proposed service:
-  (d) The likelihood of the applicant carrying on the proposed service satisfactorily:
+  (d) the likelihood of the applicant carrying on the proposed service satisfactorily:
-  (e) Any written representations received by the Minister in relation to the application:
+  (e) any written representations received by the Minister in relation to the application:
-  (f) Such other matters as the Minister thinks fit.
+  (f) such other matters as the Minister thinks fit.
 (2) If the granting of the licence would be contrary to any agreement, convention, or arrangement referred to in subsection (1)(a) of this section, the Minister shall refuse to grant the licence.

 ### 87G Scheduled international air service licence may be granted subject to conditions
 (1) The Minister, after giving consideration to the application in accordance with section 87F of this Act, may refuse it, or may grant it wholly or partly, and subject to such conditions as the Minister thinks fit.
 (2) The scheduled international air service licence shall be in such form as the Minister thinks fit.
 (3) Without prejudice to the generality of subsection (1) of this section, the Minister, in granting any scheduled international air service licence, may prescribe, in respect of the scheduled international air service,—
-  (a) The countries or territories, or points within those countries or territories, that may be served and the route or routes that may be followed:
+  (a) the countries or territories, or points within those countries or territories, that may be served and the route or routes that may be followed:
-  (b) The maximum capacity that may be provided:
+  (b) the maximum capacity that may be provided:
-  (c) A date not later than which the service shall be commenced.
+  (c) a date not later than which the service shall be commenced.

 ### 87H Duration of scheduled international air service licence
 (1) Every scheduled international air service licence granted under section 87G of this Act shall take effect from the date stated in the licence, and may be granted for such term as the Minister considers appropriate in the particular case.